- As low as $238/Night

 - Photo ID may be required upon check-in

-- NOTE: While this 2-story unit has step-complimentary entry on the ground level, stairs are required to access the main living quarters on the 2nd floor
+- NOTE: While this 2-story unit has step-complimentary entry on the ground level, 13 steps are required to enter the main living areas on the 2nd floor

 - NOTE: Your safety matters.
 This property features 1 exterior security camera located at the front door, facing outward toward the front entrance.
 It does not look into any interior spaces.
 The camera is activated by motion and will record video and sound while guests are in residence

-- NOTE: The outdoor community pool is available between May and September
+- NOTE: The outdoor community pool is available seasonally from April through November

 - NOTE: Motorcycles, heavy trucks, and trailers are not allowed at the property